tlherr/COMP2006_Assignment3/README.md

 Assignment 3 is to create a number of smaller deliverables that can be used to create a card based game, for example Assignment 4.
 The following are the required deliverables:

-i.
-Create the four suits (clubs, diamonds, hearts, and spades) as an enumerator ii.
-Create constants to represent the jack, queen, king, ace and assign them to 11-14 respectively (NB.
+1. Create the four suits (clubs, diamonds, hearts, and spades) as an enumerator
+2. Create constants to represent the jack, queen, king, ace and assign them to 11-14 respectively (NB.
 In assignment 4 the ace is worth 1 however the intention with the above is to denote that 1 is not ace in terms of a physical card.
 The above allows you to cycle 11-14, Jack-Ace within a loop.
-The index of 14 is not a significant component). iii.
-Create a card class that:
+The index of 14 is not a significant component).
+3. Create a card class that:
- ..a.
-Has member data of the card number and the suit ..b.
-Has member functions consisting of a constructor (empty for the time being), setting a card value with a suit and value, and display function iv.
-The display function shall:
+ ..1.
+Has member data of the card number and the suit ..2.
+Has member functions consisting of a constructor (empty for the time being), setting a card value with a suit and value, and display function
- ..a.
+4. The display function shall:
+ ..1.
 Display the suit of the card using the unicode text values.
 This will vary from system to system but as an example will include ♠, ♥, ♦, ♣.
 If your compiler allows for this you can copy and paste this into your code.
- ..b.
+ ..2.
 Display the numerical value of the card from 2 to 10 or J, Q, K, or A for jack, queen, kind, and ace respectively (aligning with the enumerators)
- ..c.
+ ..3.
 An example: 3♠
-v.
-In your main function you will:
+5. In your main function you will:
- ..a.
-Create an array to hold the 52 cards of a standard North American playing deck ..b.
+ ..1.
+Create an array to hold the 52 cards of a standard North American playing deck ..2.
 Allow the user to control the application with 4 options:
-i.
-To Create a deck:
+6. To Create a deck:
-    +Set each card in the deck, suit and numerical value, in order of A to K +Once the deck is created display every card in the ordered deck using the display function and the deck array, ex: A♠, 2♠, 3♠, 4♠, 5♠, 6♠, 7♠, 8♠, 9♠, 10♠, J♠, Q♠, K♠ << endl followed by the other suits in turn, one at a time. ii.
-To shuffle the deck:
+    + Set each card in the deck, suit and numerical value, in order of A to K
+    + Once the deck is created display every card in the ordered deck using the display function and the deck array, ex: A♠, 2♠, 3♠, 4♠, 5♠, 6♠, 7♠, 8♠, 9♠, 10♠, J♠, Q♠, K♠ << endl followed by the other suits in turn, one at a time.
+7. To shuffle the deck:
-    +Using the system time randomly seed the deck.
+    + Using the system time randomly seed the deck.
 You can do this by randomly selecting a card in the deck and swapping it with a temp class.
 Repeat this at least 52 times to “shuffle” each card
-    +Display every card in the shuffled deck similar to the above ordered representation.
+    + Display every card in the shuffled deck similar to the above ordered representation.
 We will look to ensure no duplicates and that it is random.
-    +Keep in mind the modulus operator can be used to help with this function and that you will need new include files for randomisation (see slides)
+    + Keep in mind the modulus operator can be used to help with this function and that you will need new include files for randomisation (see slides)
-    +Keep in mind that for both i and ii no cards should ever be duplicated in the running deck iii.
-To cut the deck:
+    + Keep in mind that for both i and ii no cards should ever be duplicated in the running deck
+8. To cut the deck:
-    +Have a random card from within the deck being displayed. iv.
-To exit the application
+    + Have a random card from within the deck being displayed.
+9. To exit the application

 # Assignment 4